 About me

-Before, I worked as a post-doctoral researcher under the supervision of the Professor Josiane Mothe at Institut de Recherche en Informatique de Toulouse (IRIT).
-I achieved my Ph.D. under the supversion of the Professor Masaki Aono at the Department of Computer Science and Engineering from the Toyohashi University of Technology (TUT), Japan in 2016.
+Before that, I achieved my Ph.D. under the supversion of the Professor Masaki Aono at the Department of Computer Science and Engineering from the Toyohashi University of Technology (TUT) in 2016, Toyohashi, Japan.
 I was a member of KDE Laboratory from 2011 to 2016.
 My PhD thesis title was “Bipartite Graph-based Ranking Methods for Subtopic Mining and Genetic Disease Prediction.”